 Fig. 15.
-Load-vertical deflection relationship for specimens of series B and specimen A300
+Load-vertical deflection relationship for specimens of series B and specimenA300

 As previously mentioned in above, using epoxy to connect the lap splice in place of bolts led to increase the ultimate load.
 However, the deflection at ultimate load is significantly decreased, as shown in figure 16.
-So, the lap splice connected by epoxy is stronger and more rigid but less ductile than that connected by bolts. figure 17 shows the load-deflection curves of all tested specimens which their lap splices were connected by epoxy.
+So, the lap splice connected by epoxy is stronger and more rigid but less ductile than that connected by bolts.
+Figure 17 shows the load-deflection curves of all tested specimens which their lap splices were connected by epoxy.

 Fig. 16.
-Relationship between the maximum deflection at mid span and lapping length as percentage of beam depth
+Relationship between the maximum deflection at mid span and lap length to beam depth ratio